-The most common dates used for the balance sheet are the year end or end of the accounting cycle.
-So if a company were in business for 60 years and the accounting cycle is annually, there will be a total of 61 balance sheets.
+The most common dates used for the balance sheet are the year-end or end of the accounting cycle.
+Thus, if a company were in business for 60 years and the accounting cycle is annually, there will be a total of 61 balance sheets.
 Notice there is one extra and this is because there is always a beginning with zero assets and equity (some will start with the initial contribution at the end of day 1 of the company).
 Most small businesses have 12 monthly cycles aggregating into an annual cycle.
 Large publicly traded companies have four quarterly cycles culminating in an annual report.

 As the bookkeeper it is your job to prepare and print the balance sheet.
-In larger companies this function is carried out by the head or senior accountant.
+With larger companies this function is carried out by the head or senior accountant.
 In business operations with more than $5 Million in revenue, a controller or finance manager completes this step.

 To do this, you need to understand how a balance sheet is organized, formatted and how it is analyzed.

 The balance sheet organization is straight forward.
 Two halves, the upper half presents existing assets and the lower half identifies the sources of capital (liabilities and equity) used to purchase or acquire the assets.

 Each half is organized based on liquidity.
 Assets are organized by the ability to liquefy (turn it into cash) the particular asset.
 Liabilities and equity are prioritized in order of necessity to pay (most current to the least).
 A typical summary format for a balance sheet is as follows: